AnanyaPandey/mtech-dse/README.md

 # BITS-Mtech-dse
-Course Content for BITS Mtech Course for Data Science
+Course Content for BITS Mtech Course for Data Science notes created by Ananya Pande